toantran980/CBSTree/README.md

 ### 1. **Data Storage and Retrieval**

 The CBSTree can be used to store and retrieve integers in an efficient manner.
-The tree can be used to store a large dataset of integers, and the CBSTree's compressed structure allows for fast search, insertion, and deletion operations.
+The tree can be used to store a large dataset, and the CBSTree's compressed structure allows for fast search, insertion, and deletion operations.

 ### 2. **Sorting and Searching**